 Naval Air Station Lake City, TIMCO, and Asbestos

-Because asbestos-containing materials (ACMs) were used extensively at the time NAS Lake City was established and was in active service, many individuals were exposed to the fibrous minerals for extended periods of time.
+Because asbestos-containing materials (ACMs) were used extensively at the time NAS Lake City was established and was in active service, many individuals were exposed to the harmful material for years.
 Navy and Marine personnel who served at NAS Lake City are at risk of developing asbestos-related illnesses such asbestosis, lung cancer, and mesothelioma.

 Other Job Sites and Buildings Associated with Asbestos Use in Lake City